-- 1. Prior to the last week of classes, a final examination schedule will be prepared by the University or IAA Office.
+1. Prior to the last week of classes, a final examination schedule will be prepared by the University or IAA Office.
 Students may take up to three finals in any given day.
-If students have conflicting finals, they are to MEDIATELY notify the IAA Office in writing. - 2.
-By the last day of classes, the instructor will inform those students who may be exempted from taking the final examination.
-They will also be notified of their course grade at that time. - 3.
-Upon notification of their grades, students who may be exempted from the exam must inform the instructor if they elect to take the final examination. - 4.
-Students electing to take a final examination will have their grade recalculated to include the results of the final examination. - 5.
-Final academic clearance for graduating students will be based on the grades which include the results of final examinations taken.
+If students have conflicting finals, they are to IM-MEDIATELY notify the IAA Office in writing.

+2. Final academic clearance for graduating students will be based on the grades which include the results of final examinations taken.